FOREX-Aussie surges after central bank's policy turn

 LONDON, Feb 4 (Reuters) - The Australian dollar surged almost two percent on Tuesday after the country's central bank dropped its bias towards easing interest rates and toned down its long-term call for the currency to weaken.

-The dollar and euro gained back some ground against the yen but were firmly in recent ranges, reflecting the drop in volatility that has accompanied the flood of money out of emerging economies in search of traditional safe havens in the developed world.
+The dollar, yen and euro were all broadly stable, reflecting a drop in the volatility that has accompanied the flood of money out of emerging economies in search of traditional safe havens in the developed world.

 The Aussie has fallen by almost a fifth in the past 12 months as a commodities boom expired, growth in China began to slow and the central bank campaigned for a weaker currency to help stir economic growth.

-But some strategists have begun to turn more positive and there has also been talk in the market of Chinese investors buying the Australian currency at the start of the Year of the Horse.
+Some strategists have begun to turn more positive and there has also been talk in the market of Chinese investors buying the Australian currency at the start of the Year of the Horse.
+But the Reserve Bank of Australia's signals on Tuesday were a surprise to many.

-The Aussie's jump came as the yen eased back from a two-month high versus the U.S. dollar, though its losses were tempered by fragile sentiment after a disappointing reading on U.S. factory activity stirred concerns about the growth outlook.
+The Aussie's jump - as much as 1.8 percent against the greenback - came as the yen eased back from a two-month high versus the U.S. dollar, though its losses were tempered by fragile sentiment after a disappointing reading on U.S. factory activity stirred concerns about the growth outlook.

 The yen, a big loser against the dollar in the past year, has seen a turnaround in the past week on the back of the sell-off in emerging markets, the dollar falling back from a peak of 105.40 yen hit earlier in January.